 - Senior Research Fellow, Stockholm Environment Institute, Sweden

-Richard Klein is Senior Research Fellow and Theme Leader ‘Reducing Climate Risk’ at the Stockholm Environment Institute, and Professor of Geography, Climate Policy and Development at the Centre for Climate Science and Policy Research of Linköping University.
-He is an expert on the science and policy of adaptation to climate change, with more than twenty years of experience in original research, science assessment and policy advice.
+Dr. Richard Klein is Senior Research Fellow and at the Stockholm Environment Institute (SE), where he leads the global theme ‘Reducing Climate Risk’.
+He is also Professor of Geography, Climate Policy and Development at the Centre for Climate Science and Policy Research at Linköping University.

 Much of Richard’s current work addresses the role of adaptation in the design and implementation of a global climate policy agreement, but his work also concerns societal and institutional adaptation in Sweden and other European countries.
 He has led a series of large international collaborative research and capacity-building projects and programmes.
 In addition, he has advised a range of governments, international agencies, non-governmental organisations and private firms.